-Label Description Port The port number for which the configuration below applies QoS Class Controls the default QoS class Every incoming frame is classified to a QoS class.
+Label Description Port The port number for which the configuration below QoS Class Controls the default QoS class Every incoming frame is classified to a QoS class.
 There is a one to one mapping between QoS class, queue, and priority.
 A QoS class of 0 (zero) has the lowest priority.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to a QoS class that is based on the PCP value in the tag as shown below.
-Otherwise the frame is classified to the default QoS class.
+Otherwise, the frame is classified to the default QoS class.
 PCP value: 0 1 2 3 4 5 6 7; QoS class: 1 0 2 3 4 5 6 7 If the port is VLAN aware, the frame is tagged, and Tag Class is enabled, then the frame is classified to a QoS class that is mapped from the PCP and DEI value in the tag.
 Otherwise the frame is classified to the default QoS class.
-[1]

-Label Description Controls the default Drop Precedence (DP) Level.
+[1] The classified QoS class can be overruled by a QCL entry.
+Note: if the default QoS class has been dynamically changed, then the actual default QoS class is shown in parentheses after the configured default QoS class.
+DP level Controls the default Drop Precedence (DP) Level.
 All frames are classified to a DP level.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to a DP level that is equal to the DEI value in the tag.
-Otherwise the frame is classified to the DP level default DP level.
+Otherwise the frame is classified to the default DP level.
 If the port is VLAN aware, the frame is tagged, and Tag Class is enabled. then the frame is classified to a DP level that is mapped from the PCP and DEI value in the tag.
 Otherwise the frame is classified to the default DP level.
-The classified DP level can be overruled by a (QoS Control List) QCL entry.
-Controls the default PCP value.
-PCP is an acronym for Priority Code Point .
+The classified DP level can be overruled by a (QoS Control List) QCL entry. РСР Controls the default PCP value.
+PCP is an acronym for Priority Code Point.
 It is a 3-bit field storing the priority level for the 802.1Q frame.
-It is also known as User Priority . РСР All frames are classified to a PCP value.
+It is also known as User Priority .
+All frames are classified to a PCP value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the PCP value in the tag.
 Otherwise the frame is classified to the default PCP value.
-Controls the default DEI value.
-DEI is an acronym for D rop E ligible I ndicator.
-It is a 1-bit field in the VLAN tag.
-DEI All frames are classified to a DEI value.
+DEI Controls the default DEI value.
+DEI is an acronym for Drop Eligible Indicator.
+It is a l- bit field in the VLAN tag.
+All frames are classified to a DEI value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the DEI value in the tag.
 Otherwise the frame is classified to the default DEI value.

-Shows the classification mode for tagged frames on this port.
+Label Description Tag Class Shows the classification mode for tagged frames on this port.
 Disabled : Use default QoS class and DP level for tagged frames.
 Enabled : Use mapped versions of PCP and DEI for tagged frames.
-Tag Class Click on the mode to configure the mode and/or mapping.
+Click on the mode to configure the mode and/or mapping.
 Note: this setting has no effect if the port is VLAN unaware.
 Tagged frames received on VLAN-unaware ports are always classified to the default QoS class and DP level.
 DSCP Based Click to enable DSCP Based QoS Ingress Port Classification Save Click to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.